Menu

 All because of running four to five miles per week and doing that in under twelve minutes.
 Life expectancy is expected to increase by three years, and as a runner, you’re 45% less likely to experience heart problems.

 However, running isn’t the only influential factor.
-To contribute to healthy living, nutrition plays its part.
-For these active-living insurance policies, don’t be surprised if you’re asked about your eating habits.
-Remember, your lifestyle and entire healthy living habits are being assessed.
+Nutrition also contributes to healthy living.
+When asked about your eating habits for these active-living insurance policies, don’t be surprised.
+Remember, your lifestyle and overall healthy living habits are being assessed.

-You don’t even need to be a runner to get better quotes from insurance policies for runners.
-It is possible to only do two to three hours per week of moderate-intensity aerobic exercise to be approved for a cost-saving life insurance policy for runners.
+You don’t need to be a runner to get better quotes from insurance policies for runners.
+Only two to three hours per week of moderate-intensity aerobic exercise can be approved for a cost-saving life insurance policy for runners.

 Insurance Hero will compare all our partner providers based on your current fitness level, only making recommendations for those that offer a comprehensive cover with favourable rates, benefits and rewards schemes in place to ensure they fit with your lifestyle.